Summit Agenda + Program

 • Career Pathways and Trail Training: Inspire and empower the next generation of trail professionals.

-• Equitable and Just Access to Trails: Share justice, equity, diversity, and inclusion solutions for designing, constructing, and managing outdoor spaces for the full spectrum of users.
+• Comprehensive Public Engagement: Share solutions for designing, constructing, and managing outdoor spaces that serve and welcome the full spectrum of potential trail users.

 • Interpretation and Storytelling: How can outreach, marketing, storytelling, interpretation, graphic design and/or art support trails and improve the user experience?